Dilaton Effective Field Theory: Introduction

 In a gauge theory like quantum chromodynamics (QCD), renormalization leads to a confinement scale $\Lambda$, explicitly breaking dilatation symmetry.
 Approximate scale invariance sets in only at higher energies, while the vacuum structure and composite-particle spectrum are determined at scales of order $\Lambda$ itself.
 There is no reason to expect the appearance of an approximate dilaton in the composite spectrum.
 On the other hand, as the number of light fermions in a gauge theory is increased, the running of the gauge coupling slows, and it has been speculated that an approximate dilatation symmetry can develop, to be broken spontaneously at scales relevant to bound-state formation~\cite{Leung:1985sn,Bardeen:1985sm,Yamawaki:1985zg}.
 This idea, suggesting the presence of an approximate dilaton, has been supported by recent lattice studies.
 Gauge theories in this class both confine and have near--conformal behavior.

 Lattice studies of $SU(3)$ gauge theories with $N_f=8$ flavors of fundamental (Dirac) fermions~\cite{Aoki:2014oha,Appelquist:2016viq,Aoki:2016wnc,Gasbarro:2017fmi,Appelquist:2018yqe,LatticeStrongDynamicsLSD:2021gmp,Hasenfratz:2022qan}, as well as $N_f = 2$ flavors of symmetric 2-index (Dirac) fermions (sextets)~\cite{Fodor:2012ty, Fodor:2015vwa, Fodor:2016pls,Fodor:2017nlp,Fodor:2019vmw,Fodor:2020niv}, have reported evidence for the presence of a surprisingly light flavor--singlet scalar particle in the accessible range of fermion masses.
 Motivated by the possibility that such a particle might be an approximate dilaton, we analyzed the lattice data in terms of an effective field theory (EFT) framework that extends the field content of a conventional chiral Lagrangian~\cite{Appelquist:2017wcg,Appelquist:2017vyy,Appelquist:2019lgk,Appelquist:2020bqj,Appelquist:2022qgl}.
 It includes a dilaton field $\chi$, together with the pseudo-Nambu-Goldstone-boson (pNGB) fields $\pi$ describing the other light composite particles revealed by the lattice studies.

-Whether gauge theories of this sort are relevant to the real-world Higgs boson remains uncertain, but it is valuable to explore them, in particular in reference to the phenomenological role of the approximate dilaton---see e.g., Refs.~\cite{Goldberger:2008zz,Hong:2004td,Dietrich:2005jn,Hashimoto:2010nw,Appelquist:2010gy,Vecchi:2010gj,Chacko:2012sy,Bellazzini:2012vz,Bellazzini:2013fga,Abe:2012eu,Eichten:2012qb,Hernandez-Leon:2017kea}.
+Gauge theories that are near conformal are particularly interesting because dEFT can provide a low energy description of a light composite Higgs boson as an approximate dilaton~\cite{Goldberger:2008zz,Hong:2004td,Dietrich:2005jn,Hashimoto:2010nw,Appelquist:2010gy,Vecchi:2010gj,Chacko:2012sy,Bellazzini:2012vz,Bellazzini:2013fga,Abe:2012eu,Eichten:2012qb,Hernandez-Leon:2017kea}.
+They could also form the basis for a realistic composite Higgs model in which the Higgs boson is an admixture of the dilaton state and one of the pNGBs~\cite{Appelquist:2020bqj,Appelquist:2022qgl}.
+In this context, electroweak quantum numbers must be assigned to the fermions of the gauge theory, and a coupling to the top quark must be included.
+Having an EFT description of the lightest degrees of freedom is then a valuable model building tool.
+In both cases, precision Higgs physics could reveal the composite nature of the Higgs boson, with dEFT providing a framework for this endeavor.